Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 It’s Just a Leech: Save that Screech

-I noticed leeches had a special penchant for me, and on several occasions noticed them latched on.
+Leeches had a special penchant for me, and on several occasions noticed them latched on.
 Leech socks, or otherwise.
 Here’s one such occasion where two leeches were nicely camouflaged behind my watch, sucking away my precious blood.
 I still bear this battleground scar! 🙂

 I felt some slimy and sticky stuff tickling my lower back.
 On running my finger, I realised there were at least 6 leeches merrily hoisted on my back, feasting my blood drop by drop.